 - When you're ready to bake, preheat the oven to 450 degrees.

-- Turn 3 of the 6 loaves onto a large piece of parchment paper, score the dough as you would a normal size loaf and place them onto a baking stone in the oven or a baking sheet.
+- Turn all 6 loaves onto a large piece of parchment paper on top of a baking sheet, score the tops of the dough as you would a normal size loaf.
+Carefully transfer to the top wrack of the oven.

 - Place an oven-safe shallow dish (I use my cast iron skillet) on the bottom rack of the oven.
 Pour boiling water in the dish and close the oven immediately to trap in the steam.